Relevant Disability-Related Laws in Housing

 - Think ahead, and consider adjusting your request if it will:

-- Result in a fundamental alteration or administrative burden.
+- Result in a fundamental alteration or undue financial or administrative burden.

 - Not be structurally possible.